Bakkje/GroceryMealPlanApp/README.md

 - Share codes are 6 characters long and contain only letters and numbers
 - Make sure you're entering the code exactly as it was shared with you
 - If joining fails, ask the list owner to verify their share code

+### Export/Import Issues

+- Make sure you copy the entire export code
+- The import code contains your account credentials and list data
+- If import fails, try creating a new export code on the original device

 ## Technical Information